-On the other hand, in order to reduce the impact of cost increases without impairing the profit margin and quality of products produced from time to time, the Group has taken initiatives to strictly monitor the costs of raw materials, increase the production efficiency with production optimization and reduce wastage.
+In order to reduce the impact of cost increases without impairing the profit margin and quality of products produced from time to time, the Group has taken initiatives to strictly monitor the costs of raw materials, increase the production efficiency with production optimisation and reduce wastage.
 Close communication is maintained with suppliers in order to ensure swift and efficient response to such volatility.
 Apart from that, continuous and reasonable cost pass-through through revised selling price is practiced by the Sales and Marketing Department of respective subsidiaries in order to remain sustainable.
-Likewise, the paper rolls sourced from suppliers at lower prices aided the management to reasonably adjust the selling price to a lower price offered to customers.